 Last September my friend Joe Lembo invited my family over to dinner.
-I was blown away with the Turkey he had prepared.
-It was so moist and full of flavor and I had to know what he did to give it all it’s flavor.
-Of course I had to ask him to please share with Dig This Design and he said yes!
-I hope you watch the video because it’s full of Joe’s tips for the perfect Thanksgiving Turkey and I would love it, if you try this recipe to give us your feedback in the comment section below.
+I was blown away with the Turkey he had prepared using a brine to create its flavor.
+It was so moist and full of flavor and I had to know what he did to give it all its flavor.
+Of course, I had to ask him to please share with Dig This Design and he said yes!
+I hope you watch the video because it’s full of Joe’s tips for the perfect Thanksgiving Turkey and I would love it if you try this recipe to give us your feedback in the comment section below.

 Let’s Get Started

 If you’re looking for a way to infuse your Thanksgiving turkey with flavor and make sure this year’s turkey doesn’t end up dry, look no further than the brining method.
 For this method, you’ll need to consider the size of your turkey because this determines how much time you’ll need to set aside for the brining part.
 This recipe is one of many tasty ones from my good friend Joe, he’s a wonderful cook and loves creating his own spice recipes.
 Truly, all you really need for a brine is salt, so don’t be afraid to customize the other ingredients with your own flavor preferences or Thanksgiving dinner theme.

 1-1/2 cup of sea salt or Kosher salt, but NOT table salt

 10 bay leaves

 5 Tbsp garlic powder